wp-plugins/vacancy-personal-edition/readme.txt

 = Coming Soon =
 * Payment Gateway to require payment for user submitted reservations
-* Customizable form builder for reservations
+* Data encryption for sensitive information

 = Please Vote and Enjoy =